What is a romance scam?

 Another tell-tale sign is language.
 Has your ‘date’ told you they are university educated, but their English is very poor?

-How do you spot fake profiles?
+4 How to spot fake profiles

 We asked 1,000 dating-website users how they identify fake profiles, and they told us they are suspicious if:

 - they ask you to send them money (50%)

 - they ask you for too much personal information (41%)

 - they use poor grammar or language, despite claiming to be a native speaker (40%)